-Treatment Technique (TT) - A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.

 Maximum Residual Disinfection Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.